lucascoelhof/voronoi_hsi/README.md

 This is a ROS implementation of a multi-robot coverage control strategy based in [[1]](http://journals.sagepub.com/doi/full/10.1177/0278364913507324) and [[2]](http://sites.bu.edu/msl/files/2014/10/PiersonFigueiredoPimentaSchwagerICRA15.pdf) to address coverage in non-convex environments and adapt to performance variations.

-It also has a add-on software that allows humans to interact with the robotic swarm, influencing their coverage task using Unity: [Voronoi Unity Teleoperation](https://github.com/lucascoelhof/VoronoiUnityTeleoperation)
+It also has an add-on software for Unity that allows humans to interact with the robotic swarm, influencing their coverage task: [Voronoi Unity Teleoperation](https://github.com/lucascoelhof/VoronoiUnityTeleoperation)

 ## Getting started